AsmaaYoussry/AsmaaYoussry/README.md

 ## 🌟 About Me

-I am a Data Scientist and Machine Learning Engineer specializing in deep learning, predictive modeling, and data-driven systems.
+I am a Data Scientist and AI Engineer specializing in deep learning, predictive modeling, and data-driven systems.

 I have hands-on experience building scalable machine learning models on large-scale datasets (10M+ records), optimizing performance, and deploying intelligent systems for real-world applications including cybersecurity, healthcare, and analytics.